-The large volumes of data available throughout the drug discovery and development process require high-performance systems to properly analyze data and derive value from it.
-Pharmaceutical companies are looking to open up their critical data to third parties, thus making data management a crucial area of focus.
+The pharma industry requires high-performance systems to analyze the large volumes of data generated during the drug discovery and development process.
+Pharmaceutical companies use third parties to share data with collaborators, making data management a crucial area of focus.
 The advancement in analytical techniques is also turning historical and real-time data available with pharmaceutical companies into valuable assets for predictive, diagnostic, prescriptive, and descriptive analytics.
 Moreover, these analytics techniques are used on almost all types of medical data from patient records, medical imaging, and hospital data, to name a few.

 Pryml – Secure Data Collaboration